#1 We’ll talk—a lot.

 Q: Are things OK down there?

 Yes.
 Or at least, they will be!
-Our bodies change with pregnancy, birth, trauma, pain, and menopause.
-Understanding what the changes are helps a lot.
-We can then mitigate the results of the events and feel very “ normal.
+Our bodies change during pregnancy, birth, trauma, pain, and menopause.
+Understanding these changes helps a lot.
+We can then mitigate the results of the events and feel very “ normal.”

 Q: How can I get some sleep?